-Scenarios exist where flowable fill is applied to side walls of vault in lieu of earthen backfill.
-A detail is shown on Sheet C-621 of the Plan and Profile Drawing (Appendix C).
+Scenarios exist where flowable fill is applied to side walls of a vault in lieu of earthen backfill.
+The unit weight of flowable fill is 140 pounds per cubic foot.
+The hydrostatic fill of flowable fill is critical as compared to its hardened state.
+When hardened, it is assumed that flowable fill has $K_0=0$.
+A detail is shown on Sheet C-621 of the Plan and Profile Drawings (Appendix C).